-After being in prayer ministry for over 25 years, I have been in hundreds of prayer rooms in churches of every stripe.
+After being in prayer ministry for over many years, I have been in hundreds of prayer rooms in churches of every stripe.
 There are three basic types or prayer rooms I would like to address today:

 Both of these first two rooms are usually only accessible when the church building is open or during special times of emphasis on prayer.
 The life of God working mightily in the midst of His people here may be less than it could be because His people are not yet focused upon the critical necessity of seeking His presence both individually and corporately.

 By the way, very rarely is the Power Prayer room “pretty” although it certainly can be!
 It may actually be a bit messy because people are doing the work of prayer.
 You might see prayer stations that engage the different senses, maps of the nations on the wall, people drawing or painting their prayers, places to kneel, people worshiping (worship IS prayer)…children are welcome in this space and there are age-appropriate prayer stations for them to seek God…and that just scratches the surface.

 Is a prayer room an absolute necessity for a church to become a praying church?
 Absolutely not!
 But it is often an entry place for many people to learn to stretch and grow in prayer.
 There is something about coming to a designated place of prayer that invites people to draw apart from the world in order to meet with God.
 It is a place where individuals, families, small groups or prayer teams can gather to learn how to seek His face and where God is welcome to breathe into the lives of those who desire His presence: “Draw near to God and He will draw near to you” (James 4:8a); “…these I will bring to my holy mountain and give them joy in my house of prayer Their burnt offerings and sacrifices will be accepted on my altar; for my house will be called a house of prayer for all nations” (Isaiah 56:7).